|Nutrition Facts (per serving)|

-- Store leftover sausage gravy in an airtight container in the refrigerator for up to 4 days.
+- Store leftover sausage gravy in an airtight container in the refrigerator for up to four days.

 - To freeze, transfer the cooled gravy to freezer bags or airtight containers.
-Label with the name and date and freeze for up to 2 months.
+Label with the name and date and freeze for up to two months.

 - Reheat leftover sausage gravy on the stovetop or in the microwave.
 The minimum safe temperature for leftovers is 165 F (USDA).

 - If your sausage is not flavorful, add dried sage and salt and pepper as needed.